catherinedparnell/design-token-pipeline-demo/README.md

 ### 1. Create or import tokens in Figma Tokens plug-in
 You can also pull existing tokens from this git repository.
 ### 2. Push changes to git repository
-Figma Tokens plug-in is synced to this repository via a Personal Access Token.
+The [Figma Tokens plug-in](https://docs.figmatokens.com/) is synced to this repository via a Personal Access Token.
 Figma tokens are stored in `data/tokens.json` and pushed to the default `tokens` branch.
 This git repository is the only "source of truth".
 ### 3. Translate Figma Tokens file into something Style Dictionary can understand
 To do so, we use the [token-transformer](https://www.npmjs.com/package/token-transformer) package.
 From the project directory, run  `node node-modules/token-transformer data/tokens.json style-dict/tokens/output.json`
 ### 4. Build our style dictionary